GingerAleLabs/weathermood/README.md

                     and a city or coordinates

 weekly-stats        Retrieves average mood, average weather rating and average
-                    temperature on a weekly basis
+                    temperature on a weekly basis, optionally filtering by year and month

 mood-by-weather     Retrieves average mood for each weather rating